hexbus/ppebcr-docs/README.md

 ## 📋 Overview

-The MicroSD card is absolutely essential to PPEB-cr operation.
+The MicroSD card is absolutely essential to PPEB operation.
 The device will not function properly without a properly prepared SD card inserted.

 This section provides a complete guide to: